PBharti03/Speech-WakeUp-Command-Demo/README.md

 └── index.css # Basic styling
 ```

-### 🧩 Key Features
+# Key Features

-- **Wake Word Detection:** Say “hey app” or similar phrases to activate.
+-> Wake Word Detection — By saying “hey app” to activate the application
-- **Multiple Command Capture:** Speak several short commands after waking.
+-> Command Recognition — Give short voice commands naturally
-- **Auto Reset:** Returns to sleeping mode after 5 seconds of silence.
+-> Auto Sleep Mode — Goes back to sleep after 5 seconds of silence
-- **No Buttons:** Entirely voice-controlled.
+-> This web app is entirely voice-controlled.

-### 📋 Notes
+# Notes

-- Voice recognition uses the **Web Speech API** (experimental in some browsers).
+- The app uses the Web Speech API through the react-speech-recognition library.
   (Sleep -> Wake -> Sleep).
-- Only available in browsers that support speech recognition.
+- Only works in browsers that can do voice recognition.
-- For a real product, you’d likely use a dedicated voice SDK or cloud speech service.